 I love egg sandwiches and make them in dozens of combinations.
 These little egg rings make perfect egg rounds to fit on an English muffin, bagel or biscuit.
 The silicone design makes a tight seal to the pan to prevent leakage and will not scratch.
 When the egg is cooked, you can pick the ring up by its little head without the fear of heat transference.
 And it matches my egg slicer.
 That counts as coordinating my kitchen, right?

 Despite the name, I don’t ever use these to make cakes or pastries (although you certainly could!)
 I use them for making sandwich rolls from homemade bread dough.
 I originally got them to make brioche rolls (which has thinner dough and actually does need a mold) but now I use them for shaping whatever breads I make.
 The rolls come out perfectly shaped and in matching portions, which is something I’m never able to achieve when shaping rolls by hand.

 These are far superior to quilted oven mitts or potholders.
-They can withstand much higher heats without it penetrating through to your hands and they don’t wear thin like the quilted ones do.
-You can use either the mitt or potholder to protect counter tops when setting down hot items.
+They can withstand much higher heat without it penetrating through to your hands and they don’t wear thin as the quilted ones do.
+You can use either the mitt or potholder to protect countertops when setting down hot items.

 I do have one caveat, however.
 There’s definitely a learning curve as these do not flex or mold to surfaces as well as cloth.
-I recommend some practice runs before attempting to pull a hot pan out of the oven!
+I recommend a practice run before attempting to pull a hot pan out of the oven!